PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 Behaviour Model: Sequence-Diagram
 *********************************

-Here we use monkey patching to get in fucntions in class `JinjaFunctions` from sphinx-needs.
+Here we use monkey patching to get in functions in class `JinjaFunctions` from sphinx-needs.
 Currently used functions:

 - sequence2